Asqatasun/Asqatasun/docs/Rule-1-3-6.md

 ##### Test5

-For each occurrence of true-result of Test3, check the presence of a `title` attribute and that its content is same as the content of the `aria-label` attribute
+For each element of Set3, check the presence of a `desc` tag children of the `svg` tag and that its content is same as the content of the `aria-label` attribute

 ##### Test6

-For each occurrence of true-result of Test4, check the presence of a `title` attribute and that its content is same as the content of the `aria-label` attribute
+For each element of Set4, check the presence of a `desc` tag children of the `svg` tag and that its content is same as the content of the `aria-label` attribute

 ##### Test7

-For each element of Set3, check the presence of a `desc` tag children of the `svg` tag and that its content is same as the content of the `aria-label` attribute
+For each occurrence of Set3 that return true-result of Test3 or Test5, check the presence of a `title` attribute and that its content is same as the content of the `aria-label` attribute or the `desc` tag

 ##### Test8

-For each element of Set4, check the presence of a `desc` tag children of the `svg` tag and that its content is same as the content of the `aria-label` attribute
+For each occurrence of Set4 that return true-result of Test4 or Test6, check the presence of a `title` attribute and that its content is same as the content of the `aria-label` attribute or the `desc` tag

 #### Messages